 The Director of Graduate Studies (DGS) oversees graduate advising and serves as the initial academic mentor for incoming graduate students, providing cohort orientations and helping entering students choose their first-year courses as well as suggesting faculty advisors.
-Students soon settle on faculty advisors in their field who work closely with them to shape a rigorous and appropriate program of study.
+By the end of their first year, students should select a faculty advisor in their chosen field who will work closely with them to shape a rigorous and appropriate program of study.
 It is expected that first-year students meet with the DGS and their faculty advisors at least once per term.
-Advisor and student should meet each Fall to set guidelines for their interactions during the coming academic year.
+Advisors and students should meet each Fall to set guidelines for their interactions during the coming academic year.
 We encourage each advisor and student to attend a session of Rackham's MORE (mentoring) workshop at some point during their work together.

 Faculty advisors assist the student in designing a program of study that fulfills minimum distribution guidelines (see below) and provides the best possible intellectual preparation for teaching and research in the student's field of interest.
 They also offer advice on resources within and outside the Department and mentor students, giving advice on professional development, including the writing of grant applications, preparation for conferences, and publication possibilities.
 At the completion of the dissertation, faculty advisors aid students in their search for professional and academic positions.
 In rare cases when a student's interests or needs change, the student may initiate a request to change advisors in consultation with the Director of Graduate Studies and the Associate Chair.
-For more ideas on the mentoring and advising relationship, see Rackham's guide:
+For more ideas on the mentoring and advising relationship, see Rackham's guide.